Unfinished

 The park entrance is marked with a large sign along the Santa Cruz riverbed, easily visible from Silverbell Road.
 After driving into the park, the leftmost driveway leads to the main parking lot which includes restrooms, drinking fountains, and information signs.
 This is also the location of the primary boat launch.
 The parking lot, and many of the picnic tables, are shaded with large arrays of solar panels.

 Hikers can take a gentle stroll along the lake with up-close views of waterfowl and long-distance views of mountains in all directions.
-Park flora offers a wide variety, ranging from native desert habitat to aquatic plants such as rushes and willows.
+Park flora offers a wide variety ranging from native desert habitat to aquatic plants such as rushes and willows.
 At one point, the Park trail links with Tucson’s Chuck Huckleberry Loop which is a popular cycling path along the Santa Cruz River.

 Photo Tours by Topic